Nubisvela/AtomFeed/README.md

     </feed>
     """;

-// An System.Data.ConstraintException will be thrown,
+// A System.Data.ConstraintException will be thrown,
 // because the feed <id> tag is missing. var feed = Atom.Deserialize(xml, true);
 ```